Galactic magnetic fields I. Theoretical model and scaling relations: Introduction

 Spiral galaxies generally host magnetic fields with strengths of order $10\mkG$.
 The general properties of such fields can be explained using turbulent dynamo models, but detailed comparison between theory and observation is still rudimentary \citep[for reviews, see][]{Ruzmaikin+88,Beck+96,Shukurov04,Shukurov05,Vaneck+15,Beck+19,Shukurov+Subramanian21}.
 The situation can be improved using various complementary approaches.
 One of them is to evaluate observable quantities using simple, preferably analytic models of galactic magnetic fields, since they are readily available, transparent, easy to apply and can be used to explore the parameter space.
 However, such models tend to depend on poorly known galactic parameters, such as the turbulent correlation time $\tau$ and length $l$.
 This problem can now be partially circumvented by using a model for the turbulence parameters \citep{Chamandy+Shukurov20} whose inputs can be expressed in terms of observable quantities.

-The point of the present work is to write down a closed set of coupled algebraic equations that can be solved to obtain magnetic field properties from a handful of galactic observables, to use these equations to derive scaling relations in certain asymptotic limits, and to compare them with those suggested by observations.
-We make no attempt to include cosmological evolution, and thus our model is restricted to low-redshift galaxies ($z\ll1$).
+The point of the present work is to write down a closed set of coupled algebraic equations that can be solved to obtain magnetic field properties from a handful of galactic observables, to use these equations to derive scaling relations in certain asymptotic limits, and to compare these relations with those suggested by observations. \footnote{Scaling relations are relations of the form $X\propto x^ay^bz^c\cdots$, where $X$ is a quantity of interest, $x$, $y$ and $z$ are observable quantities, and $a$, $b$ and $c$ are constants.} We make no attempt to include cosmological evolution, and thus our model is restricted to low-redshift galaxies (redshift $\ll1$).

+Magnetic fields can play a role in various aspects of galactic astrophysics given that their energy densities are comparable to those of turbulence, cosmic rays and thermal motions.
+Scaling relations can be particularly useful in modeling such effects.
+Take, for instance, the empirical scaling relation between the total magnetic field strength $B$ and star formation rate (SFR) surface density $\Sf$ (Section~\ref{sec:j_disk}).
+The exponent in the relation is a key ingredient in the model of \citet{Wang+Lilly22}, which aims to explain the origin of the exponential profiles of the disks of star-forming galaxies.
+In that model, radial gas inflow in the disk is driven by the Maxwell stress, which depends on the magnetic field strength, which is in turn linked to the gas surface density $\Sg$ through the star formation law governing the relation between $\Sg$ and $\Sf$.

+Furthermore, magnetic fields can be used as tracers of physical processes like star formation.
+Consider that the scaling relation between $B$ and $\Sf$ is also useful for modeling the infrared-radio correlation of star-forming galaxies \citep[][and references therein]{Schober+23}.
+Here, radio emission is dominated by synchrotron and far infrared by thermal emission from dust.
+A physical link is provided by star formation, which leads to the cosmic ray electrons involved in synchrotron and the heating of the dust.

+While empirical scaling relations can be used directly in physical models, a truly self-consistent model requires such relations to be derived using physical arguments.
+This is one of the key motivations for the present work.

-The paper is organised as follows.
+The paper is organized as follows.
 Section~\ref{sec:model} presents an overview of the model.
 Then we present each part of the model separately: the magnetic field in Section~\ref{sec:magnetic_field}, the turbulence parameters in Section~\ref{sec:turbulence}, and the remaining relevant quantities in Section~\ref{sec:observables}.
 In Section~\ref{sec:scaling} we show how solutions can be approximated as scaling relations, and compare these to observations and numerical simulations.
 Finally, we summarize our results and provide conclusions in Section~\ref{sec:conclusions}.